 For example, in 2019, only 5-10% of executives who contacted us and declared their most recent income to be $100,000 or less indicated that they strongly agree that they are “fairly compensated.”
 However, more than 20% of executives who contacted us and declared their income to be $200,000 or more strongly agreed that they are fairly compensated.

-Among all executives who have contacted us in the last year, other factors decrease as income increases such as the desire to explore a new industry or strong agreement with the statement “at my age it’s important to make a change.”
+Among all executives who have contacted us in the last year, other factors for job change decrease as income increases.
+Such as the desire to explore a new industry.
+Or a strong agreement with the statement “at my age it’s important to make a change.”

 So what are your motivating factors in 2019?
 Are you happy where you are, in which case, good on you!
 Or are you driven to seek more satisfaction, more reward, better quality of life, and/or more income?
 If you answered “yes” to any of those factors, then perhaps we should talk.